A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 Sometimes inductive methods are also called logical reasoning.
-This muddies the waters.
-I think it best to treat inductive and deductive methods as distinctly separate and different.
-Science uses deductive mathematical reasoning to argue from theory to conclusions that can be tested by experiment.
-But the process of inferring laws and theory from experimental data is not deductive logic, it is an inductive provess.
-See: inductive reasoning
+This is technically incorrect and muddies the waters.
+Deductive methods as distinctly separate and different.
+Science uses deductive mathematical reasoning to argue from theory to arrive at conclusions that can be tested by experiment.
+But the process of inferring laws and theory from experimental data is not deductive logic.
+It is an inductive process.

 Macro-.
 A prefix meaning ‘large’.
 See: micro-

 Macroscopic.
 A physical entity or process of large scale, the scale of ordinary human experience.
 Specifically, any phenomena in which the individual molecules and atoms are neither measured, nor explicitly considered in the description of the phenomena.
 See: microscopic.

 Two kinds of magnification are useful to describe optical systems and they must not be confused, since they aren't synonymous.
 Any optical system that produces a real image from a real object is described by its linear magnification.
 Any system that one looks through to view a virtual image is described by its angular magnification.
 These have different definitions, and are based on fundamentally different concepts.

 Linear Magnification is the ratio of the size of the object to the size of the image.